timhugh/dotfiles/README.md

 /usr/bin/env zsh -c "$(curl -fsSL https://raw.githubusercontent.com/timhugh/dotfiles/HEAD/install.sh)"
 ```

-It will occasionally ask for your password for sudo things, and anything installed using `mas` (App Store) will require logging into an Apple account, if you haven't already.
+It will occasionally ask for your password for sudo things (this is all coming from homebrew, not from this installer).

 The installer is grouped into packages, represented by each directory in `/packages`.
 The installer will install the `base`, `office`, and `macos` packages by default.
 For more eccentric setups, the installer can be given other packages as command line arguments:

 ```
 /usr/bin/env zsh -c "$(curl -fsSL https://raw.githubusercontent.com/timhugh/dotfiles/HEAD/install.sh)" <package1> <package2> ...
 ```

+Generally speaking, most packages will at least depend on something from the `base` package, though, so it's recommended (but not strictly required) to always install that.

 There are some manual steps after running the installer.
 Hopefully some of these can be automated later.
 Skip over ones that aren't relevant, depending on your packages: